- Library & Technology

 To upload your thesis:

-- Go to the Submit Your Research page of the repository in any web browser.
+- Go to the following link in any web browser.

 - Log in using your Wellesley Domain Name and Password.